EUDAT-Training/B2SHARE-Training/deploy/06_Services_configuration.md

 - An [acceptance (testing) instance](https://b2access-integration.fz-juelich.de/home/home), also run by [Jülich Forschungszentrum](http://www.fz-juelich.de)

 This instance can be used to test your instance after development has finished, but your service is not in production.
 It allows test scenarios with a large number of users.
 Any user registration needs approval by the maintainers of B2ACCESS.
+Please note that this instance cannot be used for development or early testing purposes of your instance of B2SHARE.

 - The [production instance](https://b2access.eudat.eu/home/home) run by EUDAT